 At its heart, Breeze Intelligence is about automatically filling in the gaps in your contact and company records.
 It taps into a massive database to add details like company size, industry, revenue, and social media profiles.
 This means your team spends less time on manual data entry and more time with a full picture of who they're talking to.

 For instance, imagine a new lead signs up with just an email address.
 Instead of your sales rep having to go digging on LinkedIn, Breeze Intelligence jumps in and can add their job title and the company's annual revenue, helping you qualify them in a snap.
-The catch?
-All that juicy, enriched data is stuck inside HubSpot.
-If your support team is working out of a separate help desk like Zendesk or your internal knowledge is stored in Confluence, that valuable context just doesn't travel.
+This enriched data stays right where your sales team needs it: inside HubSpot.
+If your support team is working out of a separate help desk like Zendesk or your internal knowledge is stored in Confluence, you can use integrations to ensure this valuable context is available across your stack.

 Buyer intent

-This feature is like having a secret shopper on your website.
+This feature is like having a sophisticated tracking system on your website.
 It uses reverse-IP tracking to identify companies that are browsing your pages, even if they never fill out a form.
 Breeze Intelligence can then flag anonymous companies that fit your ideal customer profile and even show you what pages they're looking at.
 This gives your sales team a heads-up to reach out to interested folks at just the right time.

-The problem is, these intent signals are only useful for triggering actions inside HubSpot’s world, like enrolling a contact in an email sequence or sending a notification to a sales rep. It's not going to help your AI support agent understand that a customer raising a ticket in a different system is actually a high-value prospect on the verge of a big purchase.
+These intent signals are incredibly useful for triggering automated actions inside HubSpot, like enrolling a contact in an email sequence or sending a notification to a sales rep. For teams that want to extend these signals to their AI support agent in a different system, specialized connectors can help bridge that information.

 Form shortening

 We've all been there: you land on a page, ready to download something, only to be met with a form that asks for your life story.
-This feature tries to fix that.
+This feature helps optimize that process.
 If a visitor's email is already in the database, Breeze Intelligence can fill in the information it already knows in the background and hide those fields.
-This makes for a much smoother experience and can help boost conversion rates without you losing out on data.
-It’s a smart feature, but again, it’s completely tied to using HubSpot forms on a page with the HubSpot tracking code.
+This makes for a much smoother experience and can help boost conversion rates.
+It’s a smart feature that works seamlessly on pages using HubSpot forms and tracking codes.

 How Breeze Intelligence fits into the broader HubSpot AI ecosystem

-Breeze Intelligence isn't a solo act.
-It’s designed to feed the other AI tools in the Breeze suite, which creates a powerful, but very self-contained, system.
+Breeze Intelligence is a key part of a larger whole.
+It’s designed to feed the other AI tools in the Breeze suite, creating a powerful and unified system.

-• Breeze Agents: Think of these as AI "teammates" that handle specific, automated tasks.
-The Prospecting Agent, for example, uses the buyer intent data from Breeze Intelligence to decide which accounts to go after and then helps draft personalized outreach.
+Breeze Agents: Think of these as AI "teammates" that handle specific, automated tasks.
+The Prospecting Agent, for example, uses the buyer intent data from Breeze Intelligence to identify quality accounts and then helps draft personalized outreach.

-This is where a tool like eesel AI approaches the problem from a totally different angle.
-Instead of forcing you into a single platform, eesel integrates with the tools you already use.
-It can learn from your Zendesk tickets, Confluence spaces, and Slack conversations to provide genuinely helpful and accurate AI assistance, right from your existing help desk.
+This is where a tool like eesel AI works alongside HubSpot.
+Instead of requiring you to move everything into one platform, eesel integrates with the tools you already use.
+It can learn from your Zendesk tickets, Confluence spaces, and Slack conversations to provide accurate AI assistance that complements your HubSpot data.

-The real cost and limitations of Breeze Intelligence
+Understanding the scope and pricing of Breeze Intelligence

-In contrast, eesel AI is built to unify your knowledge, no matter where it lives.
-You can connect it to over 100 sources, including past help desk tickets, wikis, and internal chat tools.
-This allows eesel to give accurate, context-aware answers for customer support, IT, and internal questions without forcing you to migrate all your data to one place.
-Plus, you can set it up yourself in minutes, no sales call required.
+In contrast, eesel AI is designed to unify your knowledge across different platforms.
+You can connect it to over 100 sources, including past help desk tickets and internal chat tools.
+This allows eesel to provide context-aware answers for customer support and IT, working in harmony with the data you maintain in HubSpot.

 HubSpot Breeze Intelligence pricing

 To get started with Breeze Intelligence, you need a paid HubSpot subscription (Starter plan or higher).
 The credits are an add-on you purchase on top of that.
-Here’s a look at the credit packs:
+Here’s a look at the credit packs for 2026:

-Keep in mind that credits are used for actions like enriching data and looking up buyer intent, and any unused credits disappear at the end of the month, they don't roll over.
+Keep in mind that credits are used for actions like enriching data and looking up buyer intent, and they refresh at the start of each monthly billing cycle.

 Is Breeze Intelligence right for you?